Adithya-Jayan/My-Blog-files/Handwriting Recognition Blog/Blog.md

 ### Segmentation of the text to letters

 The handwritten text was to be captured by a camera and made available for processing it digitally.
 The image obtained was then processed to obtain a low-noise binary thresholded image of the same text.
+The program ensured that all the lines of the text to be aligned horizontally even if some lines are tilted.

 The algorithm used for segmentation was called a 'Projection  Profile'.
+The whole image was converted to a column vector by taking its sum of values along each row.
+The resultant array was plotted and using suitable thresholds, each line in the text was